 About the Film

 A hundred years since its founding, the cartoons of The New Yorker remain the benchmark of the form and beloved around the world, and the magazine has seen tremendous progress.
 Today half of the cartoonists identify as female or non-binary, and many more people of color are joining the community, bringing cartoons to a whole new audience.
-Women Laughing will ultimately be a joyful celebration of women, art, and the creative spirit.
-It will offer a unique insider’s look at the state of women’s humor over the last century, through the perspectives of the pioneering cartoonists, then and now, who have wrestled with some of the central social issues of our time.
+Women Laughing is ultimately a joyful celebration of women, art, and the creative spirit.
+It offers a unique insider’s look at the state of women’s humor over the last century, through the perspectives of the pioneering cartoonists, then and now, who have wrestled with some of the central social issues of our time.